Danbury Branch: Stations

-The following connecting services are available to Amtrak, Metro-North Railroad, Shore Line East, Norwalk Transit District, and HARTransit.
+The following services that connect to the Danbury Branch are Amtrak, Metro-North Railroad, Norwalk Transit District, and HARTransit.

 Rolling stock

 Unlike the New Haven main line or the New Canaan Branch, the Danbury Branch is not electrified, and uses diesel locomotives in push-pull operation.
 Usually, the diesels push trains toward Grand Central Terminal, and pull toward Danbury.
-All of the passenger cars used are Shoreliner series cars, powered by GE P32AC-DM Genesis or Brookville BL20GH locomotives.
+All of the passenger cars used are Shoreliner series cars, powered by GE P32AC-DM Genesis, Brookville BL20GH, or EMD GP40-3H locomotives.

+In August 2023, CTDOT approved a contract with Alstom for 60 single-level passenger cars.
+The cars will replace the existing Shoreliner coach fleet on the Waterbury Branch and the Danbury Branch, as well as Mafersa coaches on the Hartford Line.
+Deliveries are expected to begin in 2026.